alan-turing-institute/jbc-turing-rss-testdebiasing/README.md

 ## Installation

 To run these scripts, you will need R version 3.6.3 or later, widely available on Unix-like, Windows and Mac families of operating systems.
+If you have R version 4.0.0 or above on Windows, you will also need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 The demo below has been tested on macOS 10.15 Catalina, Windows 10 and CentOS Linux 7.
 To get started, first [clone](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) this repository onto your local machine.
 Next, open an R console, and install the